Iyamnabeen/NabRss/README.md

 Configuration
 -------------
-MinRSS is configured via the config.h file, which you can create by either compiling MinRSS for the first time or copying config.def.h to it.
-To save your changes, recompile MinRSS.
+NabRss is configured via the config.h file, which you can create by either compiling MinRSS for the first time or copying config.def.h to it.
+To save your changes, recompile NabRss

-Using MinRSS
+Using NabRss
 ------------
 Make a directory to store your RSS feeds, then cd into it.
-Then, enter the minrss command to download the RSS feeds.
+Then, enter the minsrss command to download the RSS feeds.
 Your feeds will be available as folders in your current working directory.

 Compatibility